Atheer2104/dd2382-devops-executable-tutortial/killercoda-executable-tutortial/step1/text.md

 In this Step, you will learn more about:

-1. The structure and components of our backend API
+1. The structure and components of the backend API to be tested against
 2. How the backend API works
 3. How to run application